todorovboris/SoftwareUniversity/JS-Applications/README.md

 # JavaScript Applications 2024

-This repo contains all themes and tasks from JS Applications Course from JS Advanced Module in SoftUni.
+This repo contains all themes and tasks from JS Applications course from JS Advanced Module in SoftUni.